IAMVANN/pset-4/README.md

 Prompt the user to enter two integers.
 The first integer is a lower bound, and the second integer is an upper bound.
 Compute the sum of all even integers between the lower and upper bounds, including the bounds themselves.

-Your code needs to support numbers in the range [`Number.MIN_SAFE_INTEGER`, `Number.MAX_SAFE_INTEGER`].
-Numbers outside of this range and non-numeric values are invalid.
-Prompt the user repeatedly until you receive a supported value.
+Your code needs to support all numbers in the range [`Number.MIN_SAFE_INTEGER`, `Number.MAX_SAFE_INTEGER`], and should reject anything not in this range.
+Continuously prompt the user until you receive a value in the supported range.

-`Number.MIN_SAFE_INTEGER` and `Number.MAX_SAFE_INTEGER` are constants built into the `Number` object.
-You'll have to do a little research to figure out what values they represent.

 ![Exercise 1 Output](https://github.com/ap-principles-ucvts/pset-4-skeleton/blob/master/images/sum.png)